moyoumos/Khizana/C2P/readme.md

 **to add new chip:** copy-paste and modify a line in *DeviceList.txt* file according to new chip.

-I successfully programmed EFM8LB12 with this setup.
+I successfully programmed the following devices with this setup:

+-EFM8LB12

+-EFM8UB31